mmolinar/til/brew.md

 Install to make sure rails db:.... 'always' works.
 `brew install rbenv-bundle-exec`

-Avoid to run `gem install bundler` after installing a new ruby version with rbenv Not necessary if I install Ruby with
+Install after rbenv so installing bundler is not forgotten in a step.
+Avoids having to install with "gem install bundler" after installing rbenv.
 `brew install rbenv-bundler`

 ## Main Usage